jakerobers/receipt_gen/README.md

 # Receipt Gen

 This is intended to be an easy-to-use receipt generator.
-Simply edit the usage file and run the program.
-You can also use the usage file as a guide on how to integrate this with a larger program.
+It is good for a single company that needs to keep track of basic information such as transactions, amounts, and receipt numbers.

 ## Setup